devsnd/devsnd.github.io/_posts/2014-02-18-How_touch_screens_turn_people_into_zombies_or_why_keyboards_are_irreplacable.markdown

 ---
 layout: post
-title:  "How touch screens turn people into zombies or why keyboards are irreplacab"
+title:  "How touch screens turn people into zombies or why keyboards are irreplacable"
 date:   2014-02-18 17:57:29 +0000
 categories: ['Useless']
 author: devsnd